elusivecodes/FrostDateTime/README.md

 **Get Hours**

-Get the hours of the day in current timezone.
+Get the hours of the day in current timeZone.

 The `hours` returned will be between *0* and *23*.